ClanCats/Hydrahon/README.md

 ##### Limit, Offset and Page

-When setting the limit to just one entry you will receive your single result and not an array of them.
+When setting the limit to just one entry, you will receive it as a single result and not as result collection.

 ```php
 $users->select()->limit(1); // returns single result